The generators of a colon ideal with an application to the weak Lefschetz property for monomial almost complete intersections in three variables: Generators of the Colon Ideal

 \section{Generators of the Colon Ideal}

 Fix the polynomial ring $P=\F[x,y]$ where $\F$ is a field of characteristic zero.
-The main result of this section is an explicit description of the generators for the colon ideal $(x^{d_{1}},y^{d_{2}}):(x+y)^{a}$.
-We define four elements of $P$ which take center stage in what follows.
+Binomial coefficients $\binom{m}{r}$ for $r\geq 0$ are interpreted as polynomials in $m$ of degree $r$.
+The main result of this section is a description of the generators for the colon ideal $(x^{d_{1}},y^{d_{2}}):(x+y)^{a}$.
+Treating empty sums as $0$, we define four elements of $P$ which take center stage in what follows.

-\begin{nota} Let $d\geq 2$ be an integer, and let $a$ be a nonnegative integer.
+\begin{nota} Let $d\geq 2$ be an integer, and let $a$ be a positive integer.
 For each nonnegative integer $n$, define the following elements of $P$: \begin{enumerate} \item When $a$ is odd,